nerves-project/nerves/docs/Updating Projects.md

 # Updating Projects

 Please review this guide before updating your projects.
-Help is available via the #nerves channel on the elixir-lang slack and the Elixir forum.
+Help is available via the #nerves channel on the elixir-lang discord and the Elixir forum.
 Please file bugs on GitHub.

 Contents: